Electrify (song)

-"Electrify" is a song by British DJ and producer Jakwob from his upcoming debut studio album.
+"Electrify" is a song by British DJ and producer Jakwob.
 The song, lyrics written by Rocky Nti, James Jacob and Steve 'Dub' Jones was released as a single on 2 March 2012 as a digital download in the United Kingdom.
 It features vocals from Jetta, and incorporates sample replays of Indian music recreated by UK producer Mark Summers of SCORCCiO Sample Replays.

 Music video

 A music video to accompany the release of "Electrify" was first released onto YouTube on 23 January 2012 at a total length of three minutes and forty-six seconds.